CarterLi/echarts-with-offscreencanvas/README.md

 1. A canvas cannot be used directly in worker, but OffscreenCanvas [can be used as a handle](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas#Asynchronous_display_of_frames_produced_by_an_OffscreenCanvas) to control it.
 1. All rendering is done in worker. `Echarts` has plenty well worker support, with a few exception.
 Patched below.
 1. Mouse events are bind on the canvas in UI thread.
-When triggered, necessary event data is sent into worker using `postMessage`, then dispatches the event to `OffscreenCanvas` using `dispatchEvent`
+When triggered, necessary event data is sent into worker using `postMessage`, then dispatches the event to echarts instance using its internal API.
+See https://github.com/ecomfe/zrender/pull/448#issuecomment-692451904
 1. All methods are dispatched into worker using `postMessage`, and return a promise immediately.
 After the method is called in worker, send its return value back to UI thread using `postMessage`, and then resolve the promise.
 See https://github.com/CarterLi/ThreadPool.js
 1. All Echarts events are bound in worker, and send event data back to UI thread when triggered.
 In UI thread, `DocumentFragment` is used as an event bus.

 ## Modify Echarts source code

-1. Remove `&& !env.worker` to let echarts bind mouse events on `OffscreenCanvas`
 1. Add `&& !env.worker` to disable hoverLayerThreshold in worker.
 See https://github.com/apache/incubator-echarts/issues/13164
 1. Modify `SaveAsImage.prototype.onclick` to let it support `OffscreenCanvas`
 1. Optional: Remove UMD sh*t